EnterpriseDB/tpa/docs/platform-docker.md

 lets them trivially gain root on the Docker host.
 Only trusted users should have access to the Docker daemon.

+### Docker container privileges

+By default TPAexec provisions Docker containers in unprivileged mode, with no added Linux capabilities flags.
+Such containers cannot manage host firewall rules, file systems, block devices, or most other tasks that require true root privileges on the host.

+If you require your containers to run in privileged mode, set the `privileged` boolean variable for the instance(s) that need it, or globally in `instance_defaults`, e.g.:

+    instance_defaults:
+      privileged: true

+**WARNING**: Running containers in privileged mode allows the root user or any process that can gain root to load kernel modules, modify host firewall rules, escape the container namespace, or otherwise act much as the real host "root" user would.
+Do not run containers in priviliged mode unless you really need to.

+See `man capabilities` for details on Linux capabilities flags.

 ### Docker storage configuration

 **Caution**: The default Docker configuration on many hosts uses